vxmpycl1t/Drag-Race-Simulator/README.md

 # Drag-Race-Simulator
 Drag Race Simulator based on edssb sim.
 I'm updating it until they come back.
 You can also send me a dm in Discord if you find a bug or something that wasn't cool.
 Rainbow#4283
+# 03/14/2022
+* Added UK3 Premiere
+* Votes in lipsync assasin format are no longer fully visible (I'll do it for Lipsync for your legacy format too)
+* Lipstick Choices in Contestant Progress for lipsync assasin format (I'll do it for Lipsync for your legacy format too)

 # 03/13/2022
 * Added an advance of Team Challenges for Acting and Improv challenges
 * Double Crowning
 * S14 queens stats updated.
 Until Snatch Game.

 # Working on
-Currently I'm working on UK3 Premiere and Canada's Drag Race S2 Top4 Format
+Currently I'm working on Canada's Drag Race S2 Top4 Format

 # To do list (not in order)